BRDLF/Tetrish/README.md

 # Tetrish

 It's kinda like Tetris!
+Just a quick project to get familiar with .NET and WPF

 ### Controls

+Pause: Esc \
 Move left: A or ← \
 Move Right: D or → \
 Move Down: S or ↓ \